randomcoder67/XFCE-Laptop-Config/configure/README.md

 `wl` select video from YouTube Watch Later to play with mpv
 `gtop` Intel GPU Top (needs sudo)
 `remake` Recompile all of my programs/scripts
+`gripdo` launch grip in dark mode and open in browser

 ### Info programs